In this guide we’ll take a look at the best orchid foods for the UK market.

-This product works out a little more expensive than a bottle of orchid food, however for sixteen weeks of convenient fertilizer for one plant they are pretty good value for money.
+This orchid food works out a little more expensive than a bottle of orchid food, however for sixteen weeks of convenient fertiliser for one plant they are pretty good value for money.

 This is a really convenient way to feed your orchids and is ideal if you only have one or two orchids as there is no waste.
 They do a great job at keeping your orchids healthy and encouraging new flowers.

-This orchid food has higher levels of phosphorus and potassium to support and prolong heavy flowering.
+This Growth Technology Orchid Focus Bloom has higher levels of phosphorus and potassium to support and prolong heavy flowering.
 It also contains humic and fulvic acids for healthy growth.
 The food is easy to use, simply mix a teaspoonful with 2 litres of water.

 I found that my orchids looked much healthier within two weeks of using this food and one had a new flower spike emerging after about five weeks.